-Contract Parameter Discharge Dewatering to Land 4 Waterway Water Quality Risk Level Change (Upstream- Downstream) Hydrocarbons tannins, paint No visible trace No visible trace No visible change from upstream - Medium and high water quality risk Suspended Solids Discharges shall be < 50 mg/L TSS or equivalent turbidity as determined by laboratory analysis by correlating turbidity with the suspended solids limit.
+Contract Discharge Dewatering to Land Waterway Water Quality Risk Parameter Level Change (Upstream- Downstream) Low water quality risk Turbidity No visual evidence of sediment accumulating at point of Discharge.
+N/A No visible change from upstream - Waste No waste or litter visible No waste or litter No waste or litter - Hydrocarbons tannins, paint No visible trace No visible trace No visible change from upstream - Medium and high water quality risk Suspended Solids Discharges shall be < 50 mg/L TSS or equivalent turbidity as determined by laboratory analysis by correlating turbidity with the suspended solids limit.
 Where specified, an alternative discharge criteria identified in Annexure MRTS52.1.
-N/A < 50 mg/L TSS or equivalent turbidity as determined by laboratory analysis by correlating turbidity with the suspended solids limit 5 mg/L or 10% increase (whichever is greatest) рН Stable pH reading; and General Sites: 6.5 - 8.5, or Wallum/Acidic Ecosystems: 5.0 - 7.0 Stable pH reading, and General Sites: 6.5 - 8.5, or Wallum/ Acidic Ecosystem: 5.0 - 7.0 General Sites: 6.5 - 8.5 Wallum/Acid ecosystems: 5.0 - 7.0 1.0 pH unit change Hydrocarbons tannins, paint No visible trace No visible trace No visible change from upstream - Waste No Waste or litter No Waste or litter No Waste or litter - Dissolved Oxygen 90% Saturation (lower limit) 5 N/A > 85% saturation for flowing waters DO > 5 mg/L 10% decrease
+N/A < 50 mg/L TSS or equivalent turbidity as determined by laboratory analysis by correlating turbidity with the suspended solids limit 5 mg/L or 10% increase (whichever is greatest) Н Stable pH reading; and General Sites: 6.5 - 8.5, or Wallum/Acidic Ecosystems: 5.0 - 7.0 Stable pH reading, and General Sites: 6.5 - 8.5, or Wallum/ Acidic Ecosystem: 5.0 - 7.0 General Sites: 6.5 - 8.5 Wallum/Acid ecosystems: 5.0 - 7.0 1.0 pH unit change Hydrocarbons tannins, paint No visible trace No visible trace No visible change from upstream - Waste No waste or litter No waste or litter No waste or litter - Dissolved Oxygen 90% Saturation (lower limit) N/A > 85% saturation for flowing waters DO > 5 mg/L 10% decrease